pawe9N/Virtual-Typewriter/README.md

 # Keyboard Extension for chrome - "Virtual Typewriter"

 Virtual Typewriter is an extension for chrome, which was made for purpose of learning javascript.

+## Description of plugin
+It can help you with typing letters without keyboard.
-This extension isn't great and isn't deprived of bugs.
-So if you want to use this extension, keep it in mind.
+This extension isn't great and isn't deprived of bugs, so if you want to use this plugin, keep it in mind.

 ## Getting Started